 The experiments that we have conducted so far suggest that IMLA and SKROCK perform similarly when compared without taking into account the computational cost per iteration.
 The computational cost per iteration of SKROCK depends directly on the number of internal stages s used, whereas the computational cost of IMLA depends on the choice of solver used.
-To demonstrate that IMLA can provide a competitive alternative to SKROCK despite requiring implicit steps, and to highlight the importance of choosing a suitable solver, we now perform a comparison where IMLA is implemented by using a limited memory quasi-Newton solver9 [4].
-As in the previous section, we use the same time step for R-IMLA and R-SKROCK, but we now run R-IMLA for the same clock time as for R-SKROCK (see Table 6).
-We observe that for s = 10, IMLA and SKROCK complete the same number of iterations in the same clock time, whereas IMLA is 50% more computationally efficient than SKROCK when s = 20, and almost twice as efficient in the large step regime (s = 40).
-Figure 13 compares the convergence speed of IMLA and SKROCK with time-normalised ACF plots, for the time steps related to s = 20 and s = 40.
-Observe that IMLA exhibits a moderately higher convergence speed than SKROCK for the moderately large step (s = 20) and a significantly better speed when a large step is used (s = 40).
+To demonstrate that IMLA can provide a competitive alternative to SKROCK despite requiring implicit steps, and to highlight the importance of choosing a suitable solver, we now perform a comparison where IMLA is implemented by using a limited memory quasi-Newton solver [5].
+As in the previous section, we use the same time step for R-IMLA and R-SKROCK, but we now run R-IMLA for the same clock time as for R-SKROCK (see

-$^{^9}$ we use the FORTRAN implementation https://github.com/stephenbeckr/L-BFGS-B-C with a MATLAB wrapper, and set the tolerance level to 10^{-4} .
+$^{11} \rm we$ use the FORTRAN implementation https://github.com/stephenbeckr/L-BFGS-B-C with a MATLAB wrapper, and set the tolerance level to $10^{-4}.$